Ayushpremrocks/amazon-clone-using-HTML-and-CSS/README.md

-it is basically a clone of amazon.com, the US version we used HTML and CSS to build this.
+# AMAZON CLONE using HTML and CSS

+Interface of Amazon.us using basic frontend

+Languages used: HTML, CSS